Gardens & Galleries

 Day 3: Kamakura

-Kamakura is a haven of tranquillity, home to many secluded temples and shrines.
+Kamakura is a haven of tranquility, home to many secluded temples and shrines.

-Sea breezes lift the air as you glance up to the tender smile of an enormous statue to the Great Buddha at Kotokuin Temple who sits in the sun since the 13th century.
-At 11.3 meters tall it is the second tallest bronze Buddha in Japan, complete with 1.8 meter long straw sandals.
+Sea breezes lift the air as you glance up at the tender smile of an enormous statue of the Great Buddha at Kotokuin Temple, who has sat in the sun since the 13th century.
+At 11.3 meters tall, it is the second-tallest bronze Buddha in Japan, complete with 1.8-meter-long straw sandals.

 Accommodation: Riviera Marina Hotel Zushi (5* Boutique)